algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ## Audience

-This document is intended for all the team:
+This document is intended for the team:

 Main audiences